moditect/moditect-vagrant-box/README.md

 Access the Undertow service from your host machine at http://localhost:5678/.

+## Using the Fedora 26 Minimal Base image

+The Undertow example uses CentOS as a base for the Docker image.
+To use the Fedora 26 Minimal Base image instead, fetch and load that image:

+    wget -O - http://dl.fedoraproject.org/pub/fedora/linux/releases/26/Docker/x86_64/images/Fedora-Container-Minimal-Base-26-1.5.x86_64.tar.xz | docker load

+Then replace the following line in _integrationtest/undertow/src/main/docker/Dockerfile_:

+    FROM centos:7

+with

+    FROM fedora-container-minimal-base-26-1.5.x86_64

+This results in a smaller size of the Undertow example Docker image.

 ## License

 This project is licensed under the Apache License version 2.0.